Reference cells

 Referencing another sheet

-To reference another sheet's cells or range of cells use the following:
+To reference another sheet's table, individual cells, or range of cells use the following:

 Unbounded references